28 Sep New Criteria for Selecting Extended Workforce Solutions

 Required selection criteria for next-generation extended workforce management

-As extended workforce technologies evolve, so are the tools needed to develop, deploy and maintain solutions.
+As extended workforce technologies evolve, so do the tools needed to develop, deploy, and maintain solutions.
 These tools offer increased productivity and reduced development times, making it easier for technology to support what users require to achieve their objectives.
 Organizations need to add these additional criteria when determining which solutions meet their talent and technology strategies.

 - Adaptability: The ability to be flexible and adapt to changing business needs is integral for productivity and seamless workflows.
 Unforeseen events, such as a pandemic, can occur and dramatically change the business landscape.
 Being able to adapt and customize workflows to support these changes differentiates the leading businesses from those that lag behind.